pulumi/pulumi-hugo/themes/default/content/blog/kenshoo-migrates-to-aws-with-pulumi/index.md

 ### Project and Stack design

-Once the Kenshool team decided to standardize on Pulumi, we designed our architecture to support our use case and development cycle.
+When the Kenshoo team decided to standardize on Pulumi, we designed our architecture to support our use case and development cycle.

 We decided to create a project for each AWS organization OUs and a stack for each instance of our application service.